cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

   Assuming no other thread intervenes or interrupts, the current value is finally updated to "3" by thread #1.

-In the example above, the `updateValueFactory` method is called _twice_ by thread #1 in the quest to perform _one_ (logical) update.
-Since each Int32 operation returns a new value ("instance") this does not matter, as the result of the operation is always consistent (the second call to `updateValueFactory` yields the correct result of "3").
+In the example above, the `updateValueFactory` delegate is invoked _twice_ by thread #1 in the quest to perform _one_ (logical) update.
+Since each Int32 operation returns a new value ("instance") this does not matter, as the result of the operation is always consistent (the second invokation of `updateValueFactory` yields the correct result of "3").

-Immutable in this case basically means that the result of an operation does not change the internal state of the _existing_ instance, but rather creates a new one.
-Again, there is a lot of good material available on immutable data structures (and yes, even `System.Int32` counts as such along with `System.String`, doesn't have to be too complicated). so we won't go into more details here.
-However, recall the above example, for exemplary purposes, how multiple calls of the `updateValueFactory` delegate could happen for a single `AddOrUpdate()` call.

-Using built-in value types like `Int32` or `String` just works.
+Using built-in value types like `Int32`, `DateTime`, `Char` or even selected reference types like `String` just works.
 But what about user defined types.

-Well, if you can at all, make them immutable.
+If you can at all, make them immutable.
 This will have benefit in many multi-threaded situations.

 For example, consider this type: